What are the best methods for reconciling expenses?

 With the Soldo app, employees can photograph their receipts and upload the images to the platform as they travel.
 The details of the receipts are then pulled into the expense report.
 For the employee, uploading these receipts is all they need to do – their expense information is enriched compiled in real time.
 For the finance team, all the data is ready for reporting the moment the receipts are uploaded.

 Our multi-user spending account saves time and money both for the finance team and travelling employees.
-If you're interested in taking more control over your company's expenses, visit our homepage for more information, or alternatively, contact us to discuss what our solutions can provide for you.
+If you’re interested in taking more control over your company’s expenses, contact us to discuss what our solutions can provide for you.